prettystack/assemble-blog-starter/readme.md

 ### Google webmaster

-You can either enable authentification with GA or add your [google webmaster](https://www.google.com/webmasters/) verification code in `_config.yml`.
+You can either enable authentification with GA or add your [google webmaster](https://www.google.com/webmasters/) verification code in `config.yml`.

 ### Disqus integration

 Add your disqus shortname in `config.yml` to enable disqus threads.
 For correct display, go to [settings/general](http://disqus.com/admin/settings/general/) and only keep numbers in "Comment Count Link".

+## Custom themes

+All themes are located under the `themes` directory.
+Themes need the following structure:
+└── assets
+    ├── css             -> css + fonts
+    └── images
+    └── js
+├── includes            -> optional. list of partials ├── layouts             -> layouts for pages. default and post layout are needed to build the blog site

+To change the default theme, simply modify `theme` variable in `config.yml`

 ## Credits